 Can we do even better?
 The average vegetarian saves ~25 land animals per year (and perhaps 371-582 animals per year including fish and shellfish) according to the blog Counting Animals.

 The Effective Altruism movement, which is near and dear to my heart, has produced several lovely projects, including Animal Charity Evaluators– a highly evidence-based group that researches which animal welfare organizations have the most bang for your buck.
 (Sort of the Givewell of the greater biosphere.)
-An $100 donation to any of their top three charities is estimated to save the lives of 130-140 animals.
+An $100 donation to any of their top three charities is estimated to indirectly save or spare the lives of 7,597 animals.
 (Via outreach, undercover video filming, corporate outreach, and more.)

 - The Compassionate Carnivore